bestdani/blender_squash/README.md

 To be able to use the in blender included [audaspace](https://github.com/audaspace/audaspace) python bindings the sound files get extracted using Python's [tempfile](https://docs.python.org/3/library/tempfile.html) library.

 ## A last hint
-Start blender first and toogle the full screen mode or launch it with the -W runtime option to experience it without any window frame.
+Start blender first and toggle the full screen mode or launch it with the -W run option to experience it without any window frame.